 Once you open the Function Editor, name your Function and select the database (if not selected already) for which you want to create a function.

-Select a collection and enter your aggregate pipeline (this must be done in strict JSON format).
-You can optionally include a reserved filter parameter within your aggregate pipeline to set a variable input for your function.
+To create an aggregate function, first select the collection and enter your aggregation pipeline in strict JSON format.
+You can optionally include a dynamic parameter or reserved filter parameter within your aggregate pipeline to set a variable input for your function.

 If you want to run a function to confirm it is working as intended, select an environment and click the button to "Run Function".

 Note: These functions run against your database.
-If you are creating an Insert or Update function, be extra careful as running your function will modify data in your database.
+If you are creating an Insert, Update, or Delete function, be extra careful as running your function will modify data in your database.
 We recommend setting up a staging environment and running your function against it.

 There are a number of reasons why you may want to transform your response using a Transformer.
 For example, you may want to: